simonschindler/graph_learning/README.md

 ## Grid Search

-The `gridsearch.npz` file probably stores the results of a grid search over hyperparameters for one of the models.
+The `gridsearch.npz` file stores the results of a grid search over hyperparameters for one of the models.

 ## Python Environment Setup

 To run the Jupyter notebooks and reproduce the results, a specific Python environment is required.
 The following steps outline the setup process using uv, a fast Python package installer.

 1. Install uv: If not already installed, run the following command:

 ```bash
 curl -Lsf https://astral.sh/uv/install.sh | sh
 ```

 2. Create Virtual Environment: This project uses Python 3.13.
 From the project root, create a virtual environment:

 ```bash
 uv venv
 ```

 uv will automatically detect the required Python version from the .python-version file.
 3. Install Dependencies: Activate the environment and install packages using the sync
 command:

 ```bash
 uv pip sync
 ```

 This command uses the pyproject.toml and uv.lock files to ensure a reproducible envi- ronment.
 You can then start Jupyter Lab by running `jupyter lab`.